 The withdrawal from the Paris Accord was followed presently by a "cancellation" of Barack Obama's open policy towards Cuba.
 In reality, it was just a trimming back, with a handful of sanctions restored but the general policy unchanged.
 That was a warmup to late in the month, when the GOP went forward again on the "repeal and replace ObamaCare" exercise once more.
 That matter remains in the air; enough to say for the time being that polls show the GOP effort to be widely unpopular with the American public.

 More to the point, GOP moderates don't like the bill as is because it's too harsh, while conservatives don't like it because it's not harsh enough.
 That means any attempt to change the bill to please one faction will antagonize the other.
 President Trump's involvement in the exercise has so far been unhelpful, for example suggesting that Congress ought to just repeal ObamaCare, and then worry about a replacement.
 The only reply to that would be: "You must be kidding."
+Yes, but he's pretending to be serious.

 In the meantime, the rumbling over Trump and Russia continues, though it's not going anywhere in particular.
 President Trump is also continuing his custom of going nasty on reporters and such in his daily tweets -- and has been conducting a tweet offensive against Barack Obama on every pretext he can think of, for example saying: "Obama colluded with Russia!"